byshy/blood_center/README.md

-# resume
+# blood centre

-This project is created to serve as backend API for a Flutter based frontend project to showcase various projects of software developers, UI/UX designers, etc.
+This project is going to serve as a electronic blood donations service.

 Users will be able to:
-* create accounts
+* activate accounts
-* upload/delete/update new projects
-* add various links to their projects (optional)
-* add a picture their projects (optional and not yet implemented)

-> This is my first take on Django.